isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 configuration file must be well-formed JSON, meaning that the parameters for any given scope must be separated by a comma, and there must not be a comma after the last parameter.
-When reordering a configuration file, keep in mind that moving a parameter to or from the last position in a given scope may also require moving the comma.
+When reordering a configuration file, moving a parameter to or from the last position in a given scope may also require moving the comma.
 The second caveat is that it is uncommon — although legal JSON — to repeat the same parameter multiple times.
 If that happens, the last occurrence